Wolffyhtl/MCC-Script/README.md

-# MCC-Stript
+# MCC-Script
-Some stripts of Minecraft Console Client.
+Some scripts of Minecraft Console Client.